Learning directed acyclic graphs based on sparsest permutations: Sparsest permutation (SP) algorithm

-In the following, we describe a necessary and sufficient condition for point-wise consistency of the SP algorithm.
-Throughout, we use the term \emph{success} of the SP algorithm to denote recovery of $\mathcal{M}(G^*)$ and \emph{failure} to denote failure to recover $\mathcal{M}(G^*)$.

-\begin{definition}[Sparsest Markov representation (SMR) assumption] A pair $(G^*,\mathbb{P})$ satisfies the \emph{sparsest Markov representation assumption} if $(G^*,\mathbb{P})$ satisfies the Markov assumption and $|G| > |G^*|$ for every DAG $G$ such that $(G, \mathbb{P})$ satisfies the Markov assumption and $G \notin \mathcal{M}(G^*)$. \end{definition} The SMR assumption asserts that the true DAG $G^*$ is the (unique) sparsest DAG satisfying the Markov assumption.
-The SMR assumption is in fact equivalent to the scoring-consistency condition defined by Chickering~\cite{chick02} using the scoring function given in (\ref{our_score}).
-In the absence of additional information, the SMR assumption is a necessary condition for any algorithm that uses the CI relations of $\mathbb{P}$ to infer $G^*$, since if there is a DAG $G \notin \mathcal{M}(G^*)$ which satisfies the Markov assumption and is as sparse or sparser than $G^*$, there is no reason to select $G^*$ instead of $G$.
-Now we present our first main result.
+\begin{definition} A pair $(G^*,\mathbb{P})$ satisfies the \emph{sparsest Markov representation} (\emph{SMR}) \emph{assumption} if $(G^*,\mathbb{P})$ satisfies the Markov property and $|G| > |G^*|$ for every DAG $G$ such that $(G, \mathbb{P})$ satisfies the Markov property and $G \notin \mathcal{M}(G^*)$. \end{definition} The SMR assumption asserts that the true DAG $G^*$ is the (unique up to Markov equivalence) sparsest DAG satisfying the Markov property.
+In the absence of additional information, the SMR assumption is a necessary condition for any algorithm that uses the CI relations of $\mathbb{P}$ to infer $G^*$, since if there is a DAG $G \notin \mathcal{M}(G^*)$ which satisfies the Markov property and is as sparse or sparser than $G^*$, there is no reason to select $G^*$ over $G$.
+Now we present our first main result showing that the SMR assumption is necessary and sufficient for consistency of the SP algorithm.

-\begin{theorem} The SP algorithm outputs $\mathcal{M}(G^*)$ if and only if the pair $(G^*,\mathbb{P})$ satisfies the SMR assumption. \end{theorem}
+\begin{theorem} The SP algorithm outputs $G_{SP}\in\mathcal{M}(G^*)$ if and only if the pair $(G^*,\mathbb{P})$ satisfies the SMR assumption. \end{theorem}